mlswg/mls-architecture/draft-ietf-mls-architecture.md

   - A maximum number of unused key pairs to keep.
   - A maximum number of steps that clients will move a secret tree ratchet forward in response to a single message before rejecting it.
+  - Whether to buffer messages that aren't able to be understood yet due to other messages not arriving first, and if so, how many to buffer.
+For example, Commit messages that arrive before a proposal they reference, or application messages that arrive before the Commit starting an epoch.

 MLS provides the following locations where an application may store arbitrary data.
 The format and intention of any data in these locations must align for two